CANDELbio/mantis-viewer/segmentation.md

 ## Overview

 Many of the features in Mantis rely on segmentation data.
 Segmentation is a process by which regions of an image are identified as cells.
-Mantis is not able to segment at this point in time, but there are many publicly available methods available to segment images.
+Mantis is not able to generate segmentation data, but there are many publicly available methods available to segment images.

 ## Segmentation Format